 It’s essential for every office, factory and place of business to be fit for workers to come every day and go about their jobs safely and properly.
-It’s an employer’s responsibility to look after the health and welfare of their employees, not to mention anyone else who might be affected by their business.
+It’s an employer’s responsibility to look after the health and welfare of their employees by regularly having thorough office cleaning and ensuring that employees are safe in the workplace, not to mention anyone else who might be affected by their business.
 If you run a business and employ staff, that means that you must protect your workers and others from anything potentially harmful, controlling any risks to health or injury that may arise.
 But what can you do to make sure your place of work is safe?
 Here are some top tips.

 Control the Risk